BlockfreieOrg/kat_tutorial/README.md

    * a ⃰  :  iteration

-If you use regular expressions these operators should be familiar.
+If you use regular expressions, these operators should be familiar.

 # Motivation - ledger

-Lets consider the problem of maintaining a ledger.
-We have a database backed ledger and we are processing batches of transactions.
+Let's consider the problem of maintaining a ledger.
+This application is a database-backed ledger processing batches of transactions.

 Transition entries specified by the following data structure